An Sylvia: Composition

+"An Sylvia" is written in the key of A major with a time signature of alla breve.
+A four-bar introduction by the piano is followed by 25 bars, a strophic form identical for each stanza.

 Text

 The poem introduces Sylvia who is characterized as a beautiful, fair, and innocent woman admired by her suitors.
 The question becomes whether or not Sylvia is as kind as she is attractive, because only kindness can make her beautiful.
 When Sylvia is in love with one of the suitors, her eyes appear softer, helping the suitor to see that she is a kind and caring person.